Introduction to Automatic Translations

 • Excerpting and Verbatims – Only original text can be excerpted to prevent translations from altering meaning when taken out of context.

-• AI-powered features such as Summaries, Themes, and Questions do not yet support translated content, ensuring AI-driven insights remain accurate.
+• AI-powered features such as Themes and Questions do not yet support translated content, ensuring AI-driven insights remain accurate.

 Did this answer your question?
 Thanks for the feedback There was a problem submitting your feedback.
 Please try again later.